Military Law Enforcement Careers

 The U.S. military has a large law enforcement infrastructure which includes both civilian and military police, as well as special investigators.
 These careers offer opportunities and challenges that careers in the civilian sector don't.
 If you're looking for a unique and demanding career in criminal justice, you want to check out these military law enforcement career profiles.

 Besides serving functions similar to their civilian counterparts, though, military police also must be ready for battle.
 They are subject to deployment anywhere their respective branch is present.
-While deployed, military police provide base, camp and battlefield security, assist with dignitary protection details and help train host-nation police forces.
-They also serve as corrections officers and are responsible for guarding convicted military personnel, foreign detainees and prisoners of war.
+While deployed, military police provide base camp and battlefield security, assist with dignitary protection details and help train host-nation police forces.
+They also serve as corrections officers and are responsible for guarding convicted military personnel, foreign detainees, and prisoners of war.

-The job of a DoD police officer is very much like that of a civilian police officer in any local or state government.
-Officers perform patrol functions, investigate minor crimes, and traffic crashes, make arrests and enforce traffic laws on base.
-DoD police jurisdiction is limited to the base they are serving on, though mutual aid agreements may be entered into with local agencies allowing defense police officers to enforce laws off base when necessary.
+The job of a DOD police officer is very much like that of a civilian police officer in any local or state government.
+Officers perform patrol functions, investigate minor crimes and traffic crashes, make arrests, and enforce traffic laws on base.
+DOD police jurisdiction is limited to the base they are serving on, though mutual aid agreements may be entered into with local agencies allowing defense police officers to enforce laws off base when necessary.

 NCIS special agents are responsible for investigating major crimes committed by or against civilian and military members of the United States Navy as well as the U.S. Marine Corps, which falls under the Department of the Navy.
 Crimes investigated range from robbery and fraud to murder.
 NCIS agents also conduct counter-terrorism and intelligence operations and work to help protect U.S. Navy interests around the world.

 The Air Force Office of Special Investigations employs special agents to conduct unbiased and independent investigations of Air Force personnel.
 Their primary function is to investigate criminal activity and provide intelligence.
-AFOSI is also tasked with the security of the nation's defense technology infrastructure.
-The agency hosts the Defense Cyber Crime Center, where computer forensics investigators train and work to protect the DoD's information technology systems.
+AFOSI also is tasked with the security of the nation's defense technology infrastructure.
+The agency hosts the Defense Cyber Crime Center, where computer forensics investigators train and work to protect the DOD's information technology systems.